arp242/goatcounter/tpl/help/visitor-counter.md

 The special path `TOTAL` (case-sensitive, no leading `/`) can be used to display the site totals.

-The images are cached for 30 minutes, so new pageviews don’t show up right away.
+The responses are cached for up to four hours, so new pageviews don’t show up right away.

 ### CSS
 You can add the `style` option to customize the looks, this only works for HTML